 Harness templates let you reuse a pipeline template to create a pipeline, or share it with your teams for enhanced efficiency.

-Whenever you use a remote pipeline, Harness resolves the repositories when your pipeline starts up.
+When using a remote pipeline, Harness resolves the repositories at pipeline startup.

 You can have one of the following scenarios when using a template in your pipeline:

 - The remote pipeline template and the pipeline exist in the same Git repo.

 - The remote pipeline template and the pipeline exist in different Git repos.